Elliottville, Staten Island

-Elliottville was a former neighborhood on Staten Island from the 1850s and continuing through to the mid-1870s.
-The area has since become part of the neighborhood of Livingston, which is located within West New Brighton, in the confines of Castleton in Staten Island, New York.
+Elliottville was a former neighborhood in Staten Island, within what is now New York City, from the 1850s to the mid-1870s.
+The area has since become part of the neighborhood of Livingston, which is located within West New Brighton, in the confines of Castleton, Staten Island.
 The neighborhood of Elliottville remained a distinctive community from approximately 1840 to about 1890.
 Notable residents include Dr. Samuel Mackenzie Elliot, Francis George Shaw, and John Bard.

 History

 Elliottville was quite small, spanning around only twelve blocks on either side of a street that was later called Bard Avenue.
 The original owner of most of the land was a Scottish immigrant and eye surgeon named Dr. Samuel Mackenzie Elliott.
 On this land he built tens of houses, most of them designed by William Ranlett.
 From this he preferred the name Elliottville for the enclave and the designation thus appears on a map from 1854.
 Some early residents had rejected the name, including resident John Bard, the son of William Bard, from whom Elliott had purchased land.
 Bard's name became attached to the main avenue.
-Over time, the neighborhood then became known as the Bard Avenue section of West New Brighton and later as the Bard Avenue neighborhood of Livingston.
+Over time, the neighborhood became known as the Bard Avenue section of West New Brighton and later as the Bard Avenue neighborhood of Livingston.
 Most of these changes were because of developments within the neighborhood, such as a post office in West Brighton and a streetcar depot in the former Anson Livingston mansion.

-Residents, along with others on Staten Island, those in Manhattan, and the rest of the nation considered Elliottville as an enclave that was quite distinct from the rest of Staten Island.
+Residents, along with others on Staten Island, in Manhattan, and elsewhere considered Elliottville as an enclave distinct from the rest of Staten Island.
 Initially, Elliottville was largely populated by Dr. Elliott's patients, who would travel from other cities to receive treatment due to his national reputation.
 He would then rent out accommodations to them.
-Several former patients and their families relocated to Elliottville because of the scenic beauty of it, and they were convinced of the healthfulness of the location.
-There was also a ferry to Manhattan at the foot of Bard Avenue that was easy for residents to use.
+Several former patients and their families relocated to Elliottville because of its scenic beauty, and they were convinced of the healthfulness of the location.
+There was also a ferry to Manhattan at the foot of Bard Avenue, convenient to residents.
 In addition to New England origins, residents shared a commitment to the abolition of slavery.
 One prominent abolitionist who lived in the neighborhood, Sydney Howard Gay, was the editor of the National Anti-Slavery Standard.
 Through his Manhattan office, with the aid of Louis Napoleon, a free black man, he helped hundreds of fugitives from slavery escape to freedom.